NeoTrix2000/Simple-MSIL-Compiler/README.md

 C++ constructors:   will use newobj to call a managed version of the constructor and create an object

+Set the environment variable OCCIL_ROOT to the orange c path for it to find include files

+e.g.

+set OCCIL_ROOT=c:\orangec

 ------------------------------------
 implementation notes: